Top 5 Commentaries on the Book of 2 Corinthians

 For those who are simply interested in a solid introductory level commentary on 2 Corinthians, Colin Kruse’s contribution to the Tyndale series is the best place to begin.
 As with the other Tyndale volumes, this one is clear, concise, and to the point, without being simplistic.

-Runners Up: There are a number of other helpful commentaries on the book of 2 Corinthians.
+There are a number of other helpful commentaries on the book of 2 Corinthians.
 Among them are the introductory level works by J. Philip Arthur, Paul Barnett, and Geoffrey Grogan.
 Additional commentaries that may prove especially helpful to pastors are those by Peter Naylor (Vol. 1; Vol. 2), R. Kent Hughes, Scott Hafemann, and Richard Pratt.

 Among the additional intermediate and advanced scholarly works are those by Ralph Martin, David Garland, Linda Belleville, C.K.
 Barrett, Craig Keener, Ben Witherington, James Scott, Simon Kistemaker, and F.F.
 Bruce.